stefansundin/go-zflag/README.md

   --character character   character name (default "")
 ```

-_Note: This unquoting behavior can be disabled with `Flag.DisableUnquoteUsage`, or `zflag.OptDisableUnquoteUsage`_.
+_Note: This unquoting behavior can be disabled with `Flag.DisableUnquoteUsage`, or `flag.OptDisableUnquoteUsage`_.

 ### Customizing flag usages